Prospecting Videos That Actually Get You Link Placements

 What to Show While You Vet

 Aim for 60 to 90 seconds total.
 Show your screen if it helps illustrate fit, but don’t linger on unnecessary tabs or ramble through your process.
 The goal is demonstrating genuine interest and saving both parties time by surfacing deal-breakers early.
-Videos work best when paired with smart prospecting frameworks that filter opportunities upfront, so you’re only recording for high-potential placements.
-End with a direct question or next step—invite a quick reply if they’re open to discussing a link, then stop recording.
+Videos generally work best when paired with smart prospecting frameworks that filter opportunities upfront, so you’re only recording for high-potential placements.
+End with a direct question or next step, invite a quick reply if they’re open to discussing a link, then stop recording.

 Reading the Response (Or Lack of One)

 A fast, substantive reply signals a partner who takes their site seriously.
-Look for responses within 48 hours that directly address your proposal—whether it’s pricing, content guidelines, or technical specs for the placement.
-Warm, professional tone matters; site owners who engage with questions or offer alternatives often deliver smoother collaboration than those sending terse, template-style approvals.
+Look for responses within 48 hours that directly address your proposal, whether it’s pricing, content guidelines, or technical specs for the placement.
+Warm, professional tone matters, site owners who engage with questions or offer alternatives often deliver smoother collaboration than those sending terse, template-style approvals.

 Red flags include silence beyond a week without follow-up, vague commitments (“we’ll get back to you”), or immediate demands for payment without discussing placement details.
 If an owner can’t articulate where the link would live or seems unfamiliar with their own content, quality is suspect.
-Slow replies paired with incomplete answers suggest you’re not a priority—reconsider investing time in that relationship.
+Slow replies paired with incomplete answers suggest you’re not a priority, reconsider investing time in that relationship.
 Response quality often predicts how reliably they’ll honor your niche edit placement strategy once terms are agreed.
 Trust clear communication over enthusiastic but hollow promises.
+Every time.

 Recording Setup That Doesn’t Waste Your Time